Alastair2D/chitter-challenge/README.md

 Once the relevant gems have been installed and the databases and tables have been created on your local machine, Chitter is ready to use.

-Run `rackup` [or e.g. `rackup -p 9292`] and go to the relevant url: `localhost9292.'
-This will take you to the homepage.
+Run `rackup` [or e.g. `rackup -p 9292`] and go to the relevant url: `localhost9292' -  this will take you to the homepage.

+From there, you will be able to enjoy the following features...

 ## User Stories